 The amount of bad (or good) news you can get with the PRS results is not comparable to Cancer Screen.
 Whereas Cancer Screen can identify a mutation that gives you cancer with near certainty, PRS only speaks in terms of increased/decreased risks.

 While PRS can indicate you have a reduced risk for a particular type of cancer, you cannot be sure of it unless you exclude the possibility of rare pathogenic variants (detected by Cancer Screen).

-That is why Cancer risk (PRS) and Cancer Screen tests are complementary and both recommended.
+That is why MyHealth (with Cancer risk (PRS) chapter) and Cancer Screen tests are complementary and both recommended.

 This article introduced and explained some PRS basics.
 Yet knowledge is power and being proactive is key to living a better life!
-So if you want to learn even more about PRS or if you want to take one of GenePlanet’s PRS tests, click here.
+So to reap the benefits of a polygenic risk score, get your MyHealth test here.